JUiscoming/awesome_speech_papers/README.md

 <br>

-# 5. Self-Supervised(or Semi-Supervised) Learning for Speech
+# 5. Learnable Front-End for Speech

 # 6. Self-Supervised(or Semi-Supervised) Learning for Speech